desenfirman/desenfirman-github-io/about.md

 - **Google Fonts ([https://fonts.google.com/](https://fonts.google.com/))**: Just a repository form Google that hosted so many popular fonts.
 You also can get some good combinaton of using fonts here.

 ##### Credits
 - **jekyll-now ([https://github.com/barryclark/jekyll-now](https://github.com/barryclark/jekyll-now))**: jekyll-now is helping me especially for preparing first building blocks of this website.
 With jekyll-now, you'll get some ready basic functional of your blog, rather than preparing the setup when using 'raw Jekyll'.
-Just forked it, change the name of repository and you'll reafy for writing your blog.
+Just forked it, change the name of repository and you'll ready for writing your blog.
 </section>
 	</div>
 </div>